dmhuehol/EnvAn-WN/README.md

 soundplots: current (6/14/17) version of MATLAB function to chart soundings given a specific time and date.
 Updated 6/14/17 to fix freezing temperature, edit comments, and standardize the function help format.

+wnaltplot: current (6/20/17) version of MATLAB function to display the altitudes of the physical locations of the warmnoses within the atmosphere.
+Basically, creates a ranged bar graph against time to represent the warmnoses, given a sounding structure containing only warmnose data.
+Updated 6/20/17 with better control of figure creation, full documentation, and an improvement to the tooltip display.
+Will be updated extensively in the future with features such as cloud base visualization and filtration by surface conditions, but is completely usable for warmnose analysis in its current form.

+wnaltyearplot: current (6/20/17) version of MATLAB function to display altitudes of physical locations of the warmnoses within the atmosphere.
+This function is designed to display only figures corresponding to the input year; it is essentially just the year input functionality from wnaltplot.
+Easier to use if only the year-by-year features from wnaltplot are needed.
+Updated 6/20/17 with full documentation and new tooltips (see newtip and wnaltplot).
+Will be updated in the future, but is usable for warmnose analysis in its current form.

 wnumport: current (6/14/17) version of MATLAB function to create a structure of surface observations data given a raw Mesowest csv file.
 Updated 6/14/17 to standardize function help and make minor editing changes to the function.

 yearfilterfs: current (6/14/17) version of MATLAB function to filter out years from a sounding structure.
 Updated 6/14/17 to standardize function help format.